DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 - Most Revenges: ${ tf2/Scout.max.iRevenge/value }

 ### Soldier

+Soldier feels about as close to a 'default' class as you can get in TF2.
+Soldier is easy to play though has a high skill ceiling, as is expected of a TF2 class.
+I'll reach for the class to dish out damage, but only when it is necessary for team composition.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Soldier.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Soldier") })
 - Kills: ${ tf2/Soldier.accum.iNumberOfKills/value }